-Deriving PartialOrd implements the partial_cmp method, which returns an Option<Ordering> that will be None when the values given do not produce an ordering.
+Deriving PartialOrd implements the partial_cmp method, which returns an Option<Ordering> that will be None when the values given don’t produce an ordering.
 An example of a value that doesn’t produce an ordering, even though most values of that type can be compared, is the not-a-number (NaN) floating point value.
 Calling partial_cmp with any floating point number and the NaN floating point value will return None.

 When derived on structs, PartialOrd compares two instances by comparing the value in each field in the order in which the fields appear in the struct definition.
 When derived on enums, variants of the enum declared earlier in the enum definition are considered greater than the variants listed later.

-PartialOrd is required, for example, for the gen_range method from the rand crate that generates a random value in the range specified by a low value and a high value.
+The PartialOrd trait is required, for example, for the gen_range method from the rand crate that generates a random value in the range specified by a low value and a high value.

 The Ord trait allows you to know that for any two values of the annotated type, a valid ordering will exist.
 The Ord trait implements the cmp method, which returns an Ordering rather than an Option<Ordering> because a valid ordering will always be possible.
-The Ord trait can only be applied to types that also implement PartialOrd and Eq (and Eq requires PartialEq).
+You can only apply the Ord trait to types that also implement PartialOrd and Eq (and Eq requires PartialEq).
 When derived on structs and enums, cmp behaves the same way as the derived implementation for partial_cmp does with PartialOrd.

 An example of when Ord is required is when storing values in a BTreeSet<T>, a data structure that stores data based on the sort order of the values.